jaspector

 Building permits, plumbing permits, mechanical permits, and electrical permits as applicable; local land use approvals may be required first and are not handled in the building portal.

+Not all construction work requires a permit in Jacksonville, OR.
 The following work is generally exempt: Oregon statewide residential exempt work rules apply unless local conditions trigger separate land use review; Small detached nonhabitable accessory structures under statewide thresholds; Small decks and patio covers within statewide limits; Nonstructural finish work; Door and window replacement without structural changes.
+When in doubt, confirm with the local building department before starting work.